coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/enhanced-media-library/readme.txt

 * Custom order for a taxonomy archive page fixed
 * Position of WordPress core messages in the Grid Mode fixed
 * A lot of small bug fixed

-### 2.5.1 (PRO only) ###
-* A bug causing "Test Error" on searching for update fixed

-### 2.5 ###
-*Release Date - February 5, 2018*

-= Improvements =
-* Natural sort order added to the media library (Settings > Media > Media Library tab)
-* "Force filters" for third-parties is now set by default for new installations
-* Update mechanism is significantly improved (PRO only)

-= Bugfixes =
-* A few minor bugs fixed

-= Compatibility =
-* WordPress 4.9 compatibility ensured

-### 2.4.5 ###
-*Release Date - June 8, 2017*

-= Compatibility =
-* WordPress 4.8 compatibility ensured

-= Bugfixes =
-* Media library grid view layout fixed (a bug since WP 4.7.4)

-### 2.4.4 ###
-*Release Date - February 16, 2017*

-= Bugfixes =
-* Update mechanism improved to avoid issue on some installations (PRO only)
-* The issue causing an error when editing in bulk (in some cases) is fixed (PRO only)
-* Minor bugs fixed

-### 2.4.3 ###
-*Release Date - January 28, 2017*

-= Improvements =
-* Admin notifications behavior in media library Grid Mode improved
-* Minor bugs fixed

-### 2.4.2 ###
-*Release Date - January 19, 2017*

-= Bugfixes =
-* Wrong subcategories indent fixed
-* Admin notifications can now be clicked in media library grid mode
-* Active license key information is now displayed correctly, fixed a bug of versions 2.4 and 2.4.1 (PRO only)
-* JS code improved to avoid incompatibility with other plugins - [Support Ticket](https://wordpress.org/support/topic/conflict-with-shortcode-ui-plugin/)

-= Improvements =
-* Notification added when the plugin cannot receive update information from our server (PRO only)

-### 2.4.1 ###
-*Release Date - January 16, 2017*

-= Bugfixes =
-* A bug with saving taxonomy terms from post editor media popup fixed - [Support Ticket](https://wordpress.org/support/topic/category-filter-not-media-category-filter-stopped-working-again/)

-### 2.4 ###
-*Release Date - January 13, 2017*

-= Improvements =
-* Better layout and workflow for the grid mode
-* RTL stylesheets added

-### 2.3.6 ###
-*Release Date - December 16, 2016*

-= Improvements =
-* Better admin CSS
-* Inline uploader restored in media library Grid Mode (PRO only)
-* Bulk edit action added with new WP 4.7 hook (PRO only)
-* Media Settings admin page improved to be more compatible with third-party plugins extending it as well

-### 2.3.5 ###
-*Release Date - November 29, 2016*

-= Improvements =
-* Better grid mode layout, including small mobile screens (PRO only)

-= Compatibility =
-* WordPress 4.7 compatibility ensured
-* Compatibility with 'Compress JPEG & PNG images' ensured

-= Bugfixes =
-* Few minor bugs fixed

-### 2.3.4 ###
-*Release Date - November 19, 2016*

-= Bugfixes =
-* A bug of v2.3.2 and v2.3.3 with incorrect media filtering fixed

-### 2.3.3 ###
-*Release Date - November 13, 2016*

-= Bugfixes =
-* A bug of v2.3.2 causing issues to some third-party plugins and Customizer fixed

-### 2.3.2 ###
-*Release Date - November 11, 2016*

-= Improvements =
-* Tag names are being used instead of slugs for non-hierarchical taxonomies to assign to media items

-= Bugfixes =
-* The bug preventing taxonomy filters to switch correctly on upload fixed
-* A few minor bugs fixed

-= Compatibility =
-* Compatibility with the Jetpack Slideshow added

-### 2.3.1 ###
-*Release Date - August 9, 2016*

-= Bugfixes =
-* MIME Type saving/restoring bug fixed: Settings > Media > MIME Types (tab)
-* Few minor bugs fixed

-= Compatibility =
-* WordPress 4.6 compatibility ensured

-### 2.3 ###
-*Release Date - June 27, 2016*

-= Improvements =
-* All bulk operations are now dramatically (!) faster: save order, bulk assign terms (PRO only), bulk trash / restore / delete (PRO only).
-It actually takes seconds now to assign hundreds of media items in bulk
-* Bulk Trash / Restore added (PRO only)
-* "Show Count" option added to Media Taxonomies tab
-* Term count is now being calculated correctly and separately for different post types when they share a taxonomy with media library
-* Complete cleanup is now deleting all term relationships for non-media taxonomies assigned to media library

-= Bugfixes =
-* Typos and absent localizations fixed, spaces added to the text of filters
-* Settings backup is not being performed if a user doesn't submit any file in the import operation (thanks Enrico for your contribution https://plugins.trac.wordpress.org/ticket/2506)
-* Various minor bugs fixed

-### 2.2.2 ###
-*Release Date - April 30, 2016*

-= Improvements =
-* Many typos corrected
-* Localization added for default taxonomy Media Categories and credits
-* CSS for RTL improved
-* Encoding for Japanese translation fixed
-* Taxonomy queries (filtering) improved for List mode of the media library
-* Count number added to filters for List and Grid modes
-* Media Taxonomy tab: various CSS and JS improvements, minor bugs fixed
-* Media taxonomy 'year' is now being renamed to 'media_year' automatically on creation to avoid issues with WP queries
-* Performance: enhanced media library loading time reduced for about 40%

-### 2.2.1 ###
-*Release Date - April 13, 2016*

-= Improvements =
-* Enhanced media library settings moved under Settings > Media
-* Text domain changed to match the plugin slug
-* Better CSS for media library grid mode, addressing some minor issues as well

-= Compatibility =
-* WordPress 4.5 compatibility ensured

-### 2.2 ###
-*Release Date - March 19, 2016*

-= New =
-* Option "Auto-assign media items to parent post categories on upload" added per non-media taxonomy [PRO only]
-* Options and database cleanup added

-= Improvements =
-* Few security improvements
-* Few CSS, UI and behavior improvements
-* Slight performance improvement

-= Bugfixes =
-* A bug with non-saved drag and drop order in media library fixed
-* A bug with "Reset All Filters" button fixed
-* Custom order works now correctly on upload

 ### Previous releases... ###